diegofrasal/ncImpute/README.md

 install.packages("/your_file_path/ncImpute_1.0.tar.gz", lib="/your_R_packages_library", repos=NULL, type="source")
 ```

-A series of worked examples are as follows:
+A series of worked examples follow below.
+More documentation to come.

 ```
 library(ncImpute)